-Laura Mitchell, First-year MA in Public Humanities Candidate
+Laura Mitchell, Second-year MA in Public Humanities Candidate

 My interests lie in the intersection of story and place and the way in which culture shapes relationships both within and between communities.
 Before coming to Brown, I explored issues of community culture and identity through coursework that spanned the fields of history, art history, civic engagement, urban planning, and language, as well as through work with diverse cultural institutions and agencies.
 I was drawn to the Public Humanities program because of its versatile and forward-thinking offerings, which allow students to shape the program around their interests and to immerse themselves in projects both at Brown and in the wider community.
 Given my broad interests and my focus on cultural ecosystems, the ability to simultaneously study and work with many types of organizations presents an incredible opportunity.
 While at Brown, I hope to explore aspects of public humanities that range from cultural policy to public programming, with the aim of pursuing a career that unites culture with civic engagement.

-Jessica Palinski, First-Year MA in Public Humanities Candidate
+Jessica Palinski, Second-Year MA in Public Humanities Candidate

 (Interests: artists, museums and cultural institutions)